An ad for the computer game Hitman: Absolution , viewed on the YouTube channel and Facebook pages for the Hitman game series:

 Ofcom Decision: Not in breach of Ofcom rules

-and the act itself was performed in the manner of a dance that required skill and training.
-As already pointed out Ofcom guidance states that: It is important to note that in pre-watershed content, Ofcom would not expect to see singers and dancers
+fleeting, and the act itself was performed in the manner of a dance that required skill and training.
+As already pointed out Ofcom guidance states that: It is important to note that in pre-watershed content, Ofcom would not expect to see

-at various times of the day before the 21:00 watershed during the following six day period.
-We also noted that the format and style of the series, including the types of acts included, were similar in nature to the previous series that have been broadcast
+services at various times of the day before the 21:00 watershed during the following six day period.
+We also noted that the format and style of the series, including the types of acts included, were similar in nature to the previous series that

 The performance and partial nudity was in Ofcom's opinion appropriately limited and suitably brief in duration.
 We considered that while some forms of burlesque dancing would be considered inappropriate for a child audience, this performance was